MissKittin/php-js-css-web-toolkit/README.md

 # PHP-JS-CSS web toolkit
 A set of tools, components and libraries that you can use in your project
 Minimum PHP version: 7.1
-Recommended PHP version: 7.4
+Recommended PHP version: 7.4 or newer
 Supported relational databases: PostgreSQL, MySQL, SQLite3
 Supported cache databases: Redis, Memcached

 ## Principles
 * respect the KISS rule
 * respect the DRY rule
-* use MVC design pattern
 * PHP and CSS have a snake_case, Js - camelCase
 * if you are writing a new library, keep it independent of the other libraries
 * if you are writing a new component, keep it independent of the other components